-BandBazi worked with: both members of the Black and Minority Ethnic Community Partnership 50+ group and extrenal 50+ participants to create a book of short stories inspired by recipes and memories from the homelands of the participants.
+BandBazi worked with: Community elders to create a book of short stories inspired by recipes and memories from the homelands of the participants.
 This group now goes by the name 'Spicy & Wise'.

 The creative writing project, facilitated by experienced creative writing facilitator, Dr Sindi Gordon, culminated in a book launch and multicultural 'Feast.
 The audience heard participants read extracts from the collection, received a copy of the anthology as well as sampled some of the recipes that have been featured.
 This project aimed to give a voice to a wide variety of cultures, facilitating them to share their heritage with a wider audience.
 It will give the opportunity for older people to leave a legacy in their own communities through sharing their memories and cultural practices in a way that they want to: through a book of stories and recipes.

 The Recipe books that were created as part of our 'There's No Taste Like Home' project are availble for you to buy.
 They a feature a varierty of delicious recipes from around the globe as well as the tales and stories of the people who created them.

 Books are £15 (+ £3.50 postage & packaging)